+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a UPVC double glazed type.
-External access door is of a timber variety.
+Window units within the subject property are of replacement uPVC double glazed type having mixed opening styles.
+The property is accessed to the front by a composite part double glazed door.

 External decorations Visually inspected.
-Painted timber and PVC finishes.
+External decorations are of painted and uPVC finishes.